francuza9/ft_transcendence/README.md

 on every change for uvicorn to see changes this command needs to be run.
 _______________________________________________
 to configure a PostgreSQL database:
-1) sudo apt update && apt install postgresql postgresql-contrib
+1) sudo apt update && sudo apt install postgresql postgresql-contrib
 2) sudo systemctl start postgresql
 3) sudo -u postgres psql
 4) In PostgreSQL prompt: